 Below is a list of indexes to journal articles which may be useful for literature searches.
-The majority of these are abstract only and available to OU members via Oxlip+.
+The majority require an Oxford SSO usearname and password, and many are abstract only.

 Oxford University Undergraduate Law Journal - Started in June 2012, full text available as a PDF